dirk/hivm/manual/instructions.md

 `structnew S`
 :  Create a new struct in register S.

-#### Control flow & subroutines
+#### Subroutines

+Subroutines may be executed either statically (address or symbolic name known ahead of time) or dynamically (address or name not known until execution).
+Static execution is referred to as a call, whereas dynamic execution is referred to as an invocation.

 ##### Calls

 Calls operate directly via hardcoded destinations.
-They are intended to be used within a common compilation block for fast sub-routine invocation and tail-call recursion.
+They are intended to be used within a common compilation block for fast subroutine invocation and tail-call recursion.

 `call SUB RET`
 :  Call the subroutine at address SUB (8-byte).
 RET can be a register for return or $null for no return or ignoring return.